ashutosh7i/PasswordMan/README.md

 2.Enc_Data(file, will be generated automatically by script)

 The file will be self dependent means it will not need any king of PHP server like Apache or Ngnix etc.

+workflow
+start
+on the first run ask user to make a key. create a menu with following options sr No-----------Account id------Password---------Last Changed auto            name of         pwd generated    Date() increment       Profile         hashed with key
+[New Passowrd]